-Another year, another termcard!
-Join us for the first session of the Decolonise Sociology Committee on Friday 11 October @ 1pm in Room E (17 Mill Lane).
-New members especially welcome!
+Join us for the second session of the Decolonise Sociology Committee on Friday 1 November @ 1pm in Room E (17 Mill Lane) New members always welcome!
 Continue Reading →

 While there are many established approaches to the urgent problems of climate crisis within the areas of science, technology and policy, sociologically oriented analyses of environmental change are still emerging.
 This initiative within the Department of Sociology at the University of Cambridge proposes to address and systematically incorporate attention to environmental change within the curriculum [read more]

 In Conversation with Raewyn Connell (Fri 14 June)

 "The higher education industry might seem like it’s booming, with over 200 million students in universities and colleges worldwide and funds flowing in like never before.
 But the truth is that these institutions have never been unhappier places to work.
 Corporate-style management, cost-cutting governments, mobilisations by angry students and strikes by a disgruntled workforce have taken their toll — in almost every country around the world.
 It’s no wonder that there is talk of ‘universities in crisis'."

 You can watch this event on YouTube .